matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 ### `getRowsCount()` <a name="getRowsCount"></a>

-Returns the number of rows in the table
+Returns the number of rows in the table including the summary row.

 #### Signature